Knife attacks

 Keep the right distance

-You don’t want the knife close enough to cut you.
-But that leaves two very different possibilities.
-One is to keep the knife attacker a good distance away so that they can’t stab you.
-This is most practical if you have picked up a weapon yourself.
-Try to move sideways not backwards.
-However, if running away isn’t an option, and you have no weapon, and they are moving in on you, you may decide that getting very close, inside their attacking hand, is your only option.
+There are two very different possibilities.
+If at all possible, keep the knife attacker a good distance away so that they can’t stab you.
+This is only practical if you have picked up an improvised weapon yourself, or have got an effective shield, such as a backpack.
+Try to move sideways not backwards – you are more likely to fall going backwards.
+However, if running away isn’t an option, and you have no weapon, and they are moving in on you, then getting in very close may be the best option.
 This is a difficult choice, but if you can’t run and they are repeatedly slashing the air in front of you and moving forward, you may judge that this is your only option.
 You still need to keep out of range until you choose to move in.
-If you decide this is your best option, then move in rapidly when the knife hand has moved across, in front of their body, not when it is outside their body.
-If you choose this option, then you must immediately use extreme force to attempt to incapacitate them.
+If you decide this is your best option, then move in rapidly, preferably when the knife hand has moved across, in front of their body, not when it is outside their body.
+You may get cut in this scenario, but reducing the number of stab wounds is an important part of surviving a knife attack.
+If you choose this option, then you must immediately use extreme force to incapacitate them.

 Stance and demeanour

 You are not in a martial arts class, so don’t think about a particular martial arts stance.
-If you have trained a lot, then you will naturally adopt the best stance for the situation.
-If you have decided that running away is not an option, then face your attacker.
+If you have decided that running away is not an option, then face your attacker with your body at an angle if possible.
 Do not turn your back.
 Do not cower down with your hands covering your head.
 Do not just stand there shouting ‘help.’
 Speed of reaction and attack is very important.

-If you show that you intend to defend yourself, then the attacker may hold back.
+If you show that you intend to defend yourself, then the attacker may possibly hold back, but do not rely on this.
 If you turn your back or hold your arms in front of your head and scream, they are more likely to attack.

 Situational awareness

 Be aware of potential exit routes and/or defensive opportunities.
 Can you lock yourself in somewhere?
+Can you lock the attacker out?
 Is there something you might use to defend/attack?
 Is there anything you can put between you and the knife?

 Be ready - be prepared to spring - either into flight or fight mode, but remember that flight isn’t always a good option.
-Body language is something to consider - do you make it clear that you are ready and willing to fight if necessary?
 Do you try to pacify, reason, de-escalate?
-This will depend on the situation, and it is not possible to predict what will be the right decision.
+This will depend on the attacker and the situation, and it is not possible to predict what will be the right decision.
+Often the knife attacker will be someone that you can not in any way reason with.

 Attack to defend

 If you have judged that you can’t run away and someone is coming at you as if they are going to kill you, you need to fight back with maximum force.
-This won’t come naturally to most people, but just giving in is not an option, you need to switch immediately to attack mode – not defence mode.
+This won’t come naturally to most people, but just giving in is not an option, you need to switch immediately to attack mode – not defence mode, although you will need to attempt to block a knife coming at you if there is time.
 If you are going to attack - go for the eyes, throat, head, face, groin.
-If you have acquired a weapon, then a blow to the head may be best.
+If you have acquired a weapon, then use it - a blow to the head may be best.
+Your ‘shield’ may possibly be useful as a weapon.

-There's no need to try and remember special disarming techniques, they are unlikely to be an option unless the knife is simply being held in front of you as a threat and you have had specialist training.
-You should strike the attacker with your hands, head, shoulders, elbows, knees or feet.
+Don’t try and remember special disarming techniques, they are unlikely to be an option unless the knife is simply being held in front of you as a threat and you have had specialised training.
+You should strike the attacker with your hands, head, shoulders, elbows, knees, feet or your improvised weapon.
 A headbutt or elbow strike to the jaw or chest may be very effective.
 If you get one strike in, do not stop until your opponent is unable to attack you or anyone else.
-Beware that they may quickly recover from some strikes – especially those delivered to the body.
+They may recover quickly from some strikes – especially those delivered to the body – or not even notice them.

 If a knife attack happens, use full and, if necessary, extreme force to defend yourself.
 The UK law on how much force is allowed is complex.
 In general, you must aim to disable the attacker and not intend to kill them, or cause them very serious harm, unless this is necessary.
 You must not carry on attacking the attacker if there is no longer any danger to anyone.
 The intention should be to render the attacker incapable of further attack.
 Don’t hold back from using extreme force if confronted with a knife attacker.